transloadit/uppy/website/src/docs/url.md

 type: docs
 order: 34
 title: "Import From URL"
+module: @uppy/url
 permalink: docs/url/
 ---

-The Url plugin lets users import files from the Internet.
+The `@uppy/url` plugin lets users import files from the Internet.
 Paste any URL and it'll be added!

-An Uppy Server instance is required for the Url plugin to work.
+An Uppy Server instance is required for the `@uppy/url` plugin to work.
 Uppy Server will download the files and upload them to their destination.
 This saves bandwidth for the user (especially on mobile connections) and helps avoid CORS restrictions.

 ```js
 const Url = require('@uppy/url')